Gateway Queue And Recovery¶

 The live gateway process now selects an execution adapter from manifest-backed authority plus internal bootstrap metadata instead of assuming a single callback path.

-local_interactivesessions, and resumes that runtime through runtime-owned control. - A server-managed headless adapter covers native headless sessions whose attach metadata publishes
+local_interactivesessions, and resumes that runtime through runtime-owned control. - A passive-server-managed headless adapter covers native headless sessions whose attach metadata publishes

-managed_api_base_urlplusmanaged_agent_ref, and routes prompt or interrupt work back through the managed-agent API rather than bypassing server-owned turn authority. - Queue durability, reconciliation checks, and gateway-local epoch handling stay the same across those adapters.
+managed_api_base_urlplusmanaged_agent_ref, and routes prompt or interrupt work back through the managed-agent API rather than bypassing passive-server-owned turn authority. - Queue durability, reconciliation checks, and gateway-local epoch handling stay the same across those adapters.